elbedie/elbedie/README.md

 ## About Me

 I'm Diego, a 22-year-old student at **Cesar School** studying **Systems Analysis and Development**. 🚀 I'm diving into the world of programming and currently learning:

 - **C#** 🧑‍💻: Mastering object-oriented programming and software development.
-- **Python** 🐍: Exploring data analysis, scripting, and automation.
+- **Python** 🐍: Just starting out and exploring the basics of data analysis, scripting, and automation.
 - **JavaScript** 🌐: Crafting interactive web applications and enhancing web development skills.
 - **HTML & CSS** 🎨: Designing and styling beautiful, responsive web pages.